FarFetchd/clickitongue/README.md

 Clickitongue carries out mouse clicks when triggered by mouth sounds picked up by your computer's microphone, to give sore wrists a rest.
+Optionally, it can also use AI to write code for you based on your spoken description.

 Clickitongue runs on Linux (both X and Wayland), Windows, and OSX.